-- Did the learners show any particular strength or make any important shifts?
-Explain. - Did the learners experience any particular difficulties?
+- Did the learners experience any particular difficulties?
 Explain. - Were the learners easily able to work together?
 Explain. - Do you need to note down any other general observations? - Do you need to note down any observations about a particular learner? - What intervention or follow up is needed as a result of the above observations?